MATH-1100-WBP02

 - Reading from (mostly) the textbook:

-- Exercises due on October 5 Tuesday:
+- Exercises due on October 7 Monday (submit these on Canvas):

 - Simplify